 2. In Runtime Settings > Think Time, select Use random percentage of recorded think time, as well as Limit think time to 1 second.

 3. During the test run of the script, enable logging so that it would be easier to detect the errors later.
 To do so, in Runtime Settings >Log check Enable logging.
 For even more information, you can enable Extended log.
-If you do not need the full log, you can leave only the log with the errors checked: Log when error occurs and log cache limit to 1 KB.
+If you do not need the full log, you can leave only the log with the errors checked: Log when an error occurs and log cache limit to 1 KB.

 4. Check if the option to ignore errors is on.
 In Runtime Settings > Miscellaneous, uncheck the Continue on error option.